CGC-UMCES/metaboscape-application/README.md

  - Serve application (see below)
  - Repeat.

-Note that the image is currently 1.1GB and takes ~90s to build.
-Future efforts will be focused on reducing this size.
+Note that the image is currently 420MB and takes 6 minutes to build.

 If developing on the Chesapeake Biological Laboratory server you will need to change the port in the